karlhaensel/choirmusic/README.md

 - editions I have made just for fun and/or to improve my Lilypond skills

 ## How to get PDF or MIDI files
-For security reasons, PDF and MIDI files are not uploaded to the online repository.
-However, [Lilypond](http://lilypond.org/) (the markup language these scores are written in) and [Frescobaldi](https://www.frescobaldi.org/) (a very handy Lilypond editor) are available online for free.
+For security reasons, PDF and MIDI files are not uploaded directly to the repository.
+However, you may find a current version of the PDF and MIDI files within a zip file in the latest release (see right column of repository homepage).
+Furthermore, [Lilypond](http://lilypond.org/) (the markup language these scores are written in) and [Frescobaldi](https://www.frescobaldi.org/) (a very handy Lilypond editor) are available online for free.
 Even if you do not know Lilypond, you can compile your own PDF files with Frescobaldi once you have installed Lilypond.
-If you have a very urgent need for a PDF file and/or are really unable to compile it yourself, you can also contact me via [e-mail](mailto:Karl-Haensel@gmx.de).
-I will try to reply as soon as possible.
-But please keep in mind that this is just a hobby project.

 ## Have fun with this (and other) choral music!